OXYGENATION, VENTILATION, AND RESPIRATION

 Oxygenation, Ventilation, and Respiration

-Cells in our body can only survive in a specific range of acidic environments. pH is a measurement of relative acidity/baseness in water. pH is a measure of how acidic/basic water is.
-The range of the pH scale goes from 0 to 14, with 7 being neutral.
+Cells in our body can only survive in a specific pH range. pH is a measure of how acidic/basic a fluid is.
+The pH scale ranges from 0 to 14, with 7 being neutral.
 A pH less than 7 is more acidic, whereas a pH greater than 7 is more basic.
 The process of oxygenation, ventilation, and respiration are central to maintaining this acid/base balance.
 Without proper oxygenation, the body will create vast amounts of lactic acid.
 Without ventilation, oxygenation is impossible, and the body cannot expel carbon dioxide.
-Without respiration, there is no gas exchange either in the lungs or the cells.
+Without respiration, there is no gas exchange in the lungs or the cells.

 This section will focus on the respiratory system's basic physiology and its role in balancing the acid-base status.
 Critical care transport providers often deal with severely ill patients that are both ventilated and have severe abnormalities in their acid-base status, making this information critical to the care of your patients.